 On the second day of class, students will be asked to provide proof of placement by showing their instructor a copy of their AP Exam score, SAT II Exam score, IB (high level) or U.Va.
 Spanish placement exam score.
 Students who have previously taken Spanish courses and who did not take the SAT II, AP Exam or the IB (high level) Exam must take the online Spanish Placement exam.
 For more information, please go to Foreign Language Placement.

 Students may not enroll in a course different from the one into which they have placed.
-Students who place themselves incorrectly will receive a final grade of F for the courses in which they enroll without permission.
+Students who place themselves incorrectly will not receive credit for the courses in which they enroll without permission.

 To add a course: